Terminology

 - If the prover submits the proof within the proving window, the bond is refunded.

-- If the proof is not submitted within the proving window, another prover can step in, but they must provide a new Validity Bond.
+- If the proof is not submitted within the proving window, another prover can step in.

 - The L2 block proposer submits a block via